w3c/market-data-odrl-profile/discussions/2020-07-22/terms.md

 **Definition: The debtor accedes to a desired state of the world (defined by the action scope).**

-Often, the Debtor is the Originator who is informing the Consumer (the Creditor) of something, often that a request has been granted.
+Now, the Debtor is the party responding to the request made previously.
+They are the Debtor because the action is on them to accede to the request.
+They may or may not be contractually obligated to fulfil the request, but they are the Debtor in the sense that they have the next action.

+### Action Scopes

+**Service Facilitator:** Qualifies actions taken in the context of the assignee employing a service facilitator.

+**Audit:** Qualifies actions taken in the context of a proposed audit of the assignee by the assigner.

-Example: A user of Exchange X data has previously requested that they be allowed to use a Service Facilitator in a certain scenario.
+Service Facilitator Example: A user of Exchange X data has previously requested that they be allowed to use a Service Facilitator in a certain scenario.
 Before they can do so, Exchange X must give their *consent*  that the request has been granted.

+Audit Example: The investment bank contacted by Exchange X accedes to be audited.

 Read more: [Notification, Request, and Consent Duties](https://github.com/w3c/market-data-odrl-profile/issues/6)